colloqi/piSignage/README.md

 ### More Resources

 1. To manage players using your own local Server use [piSignage open-source server code](https://github.com/colloqi/pisignage-server)
-2. To experience piSignage player in the browser, you could load https://pisignage.com/getplayer in chromium browser
+2. To experience piSignage player in the browser, you could load [webapp](https://pisignage.com/player2/) in browser

 ## Installing piSignage video